Data Capture Workflow

 , in your HDL code.
 Connectdatacapture

-to the signals you requested for capture and triggers.Compile the project and program the FPGA with the new image through a JTAG connection.
+to the signals selected for data capture and specifying the triggers.Compile the project and program the FPGA with the new image through a JTAG connection.

-into your FPGA design that targets a Xilinx non-Versal® device.
+Follow these instructions to integrate the data capture HDL IP core into your FPGA design that targets an AMD non-Versal® device.

 Create a Vivado® project.